2024 Midyear Review: AI, eSIM, iSIM, Cat 1bis and 5G RedCap

 eSIM—or, more precisely, eUICC—has been garnering more attention in the market as enterprises, MVNOs, and IoT service providers seek to capture global connectivity outside of roaming.
 This technology has gone through an elongated hype cycle with a slightly sluggish adoption due to MNO availability.

-Meanwhile, the discussion around iSIM Is beginning to solidify as this technology moves into the market and has expectations to enhance the chipset market.
+Meanwhile, the discussion around iSIM is beginning to solidify as this technology moves into the market and has expectations to enhance the chipset market.
 The integrated SIM (iSIM) form factor allows for a multi-functional embedded chip with a low device footprint and is ideal for use cases where device size is very limited.

 For manufacturers, iSIM is a desirable technology due to its low cost and prepackaged solutions and a recent Mobile World Live survey indicates that 64 percent of supplier ecosystem respondents are considering leveraging iSIM technology.